Nuggets vs. Timberwolves Injury Report Today - April 21

 Nuggets Season Insights

-- The 115.8 points per game the Nuggets score are the same as the Timberwolves give up.
+- The Nuggets score 115.8 points per game, equal to what the Timberwolves allow.

-- The Nuggets have been putting up 108.1 points per game in their last 10 appearances, an average that's significantly lower than the 115.8 they've scored over the course of the 2022-23 season.
+- The Nuggets have been scoring 108.1 points per game in their last 10 times on the court, an average that's much lower than the 115.8 they've scored over the course of the 2022-23 season.

 - The Nuggets' 116.3 points per 100 possessions on offense rank second in the NBA, and the 112.9 points they allow per 100 possessions rank 19th in the league.